 What causes heartworm in dogs?

+The first canine heartworms in the United States were first discovered in 1856 according to Stanford University.
 Heartworm disease is caused by, well, heartworms (Dirofilaria immitis).
 Heartworms are parasitic roundworms that can grow to over a foot long and that live in the lungs, heart, and blood vessels of infected pets.
 These worms can cause major health issues for your dog, including, heart failure, lung disease, organ damage, and death.
-Dogs can be affected as can other mammals, including humans (although this is rara).
-These worms can live for years inside of an infected animal.
+Dogs can be affected as can other mammals, including humans (although this is rare).

 Once a dog is infected with heartworms, the worms will mate and procreate.
 An untreated heartworm case can multiply into hundreds of worms living inside of one dog.
 A case like this can create lifelong damage to a dog.
 This is why heartworm prevention is so incredibly important.

 The mosquito is a big factor in the spread of heartworm and is the vector.
+In other words, heartworms cannot spread directly from dog to dog, but require mosquitoes as an intermediate host.
 The mosquito will bite an infected animal and pick up the larvae that are in the bloodstream of the animal.
 Inside the mosquito, the larvae will grow through three larval stages.
 Once, they are in the third larval stage, they will infect a healthy animal when the mosquito bites it and transfers these parasites.

 Once in the dog, they will grow into a fourth stage.
 At this point, it will migrate into muscles and blood stream.
 They then grow some more into adult worms and will migrate into the heart.
 Once in the heart, the adults will continue to grow and mature.
 After about seven months post-infection, they start to mate and produce microfilariae which will get picked up by mosquitoes, starting the cycle over again.
 Heartworm can live in a dog for five to seven years.